LAlto96/nixos/docs/CONFIGURATION.md

 Dependencies: `curl` and `jq` need to be available.

+## Hypridle

+Hypridle runs as a user service and monitors inactivity.
+The bundled `hypridle.conf` locks the session after 5 minutes and powers off the display after 6 minutes.
+The configuration is installed to `~/.config/hypr/hypridle.conf` for each user and the service itself is enabled in `configuration.nix`.

 ## Adding a new host

 Follow these steps to create another machine configuration: